ManishLade/coding-practice/how-to-success-in-coding-interview.md

-## The General Flow To Solve a Coding Problem
+# The General Flow To Solve a Coding Problem
-* Ask yourself the following questions:
+Ask yourself the following questions:
 1. What kind of data structure is leveraged in this problem?
 2. What is the basic technique for this data structure?
 (Generally the complex problem description is hiding the very basic technique associating to the data structure.)
 3. If you can't answer the question 1 & 2, read the problem description again and start from the most straightforward and naive case.
 Implement it and then extend it to meet the problem description.
 4. At all the time, if you have the brute-force solution, write it down.
 It is always better than keeping the whiteboard blank at all.

-## Basic Data Structures
+# Data Structures
 ## Array
 * Pattern & Technique
   Whenever getting a problem that related to array, ask yourself the following questions: